bikedataproject/statistics-service/README.md

 - During this project we will be using [C# Google Style guide](https://google.github.io/styleguide/csharp-style.html) + brackets on a newline.
 - Prefer to use the Empty method on types to return empty variables.

+## Code Structure

+There are multiple (sub)projects in this repository:

+- `BikeDataProject.Statistics` contains the definitions of the objects (and nothing more).
+It is referenced by the other projects
+- `BikeDataProject.Statistics.Service` contains the service which calculates (track by track) the statistics of a given region
+- `BikeDataProject.Statistics.Service` creates tiles from the boundaries
+- The tools is used to load the country boundaries into the DB